Dear reader of ADxS.org, please excuse the disruption.

 In addition, a measurement of the morning cortisol awakening response (CAR) could provide information about the state of the HPA axis.
 The CAR is a persistent increase in cortisol levels that occurs 20 to 40 minutes after waking up.

-A comparative graphical representation of the cortisol profiles of healthy, acutely stressed, chronically stressed, partially burned out and fully burned out people can be found in Bieger.113
+A comparative graphical representation of the cortisol profiles of healthy, acutely stressed, chronically stressed, partially burned out and fully burned out people can be found in Bieger.120

-However, here too there is the difficulty that without individual comparative data, an assessment of the 24-hour picture of cortisol levels is hardly diagnostically useful.
+However, here too there is the difficulty that without individual comparative data, an assessment of the 24-hour picture of cortisol values is barely diagnostically usable.

-A measurement of cortisol in hair (reflecting long-term levels) showed that low cortisol levels in preschool children predicted the development of ADHD.114
+A measurement of cortisol in hair (which reflects long-term levels) showed that low cortisol levels in preschool children predicted the expression of ADHD.121

-However, changes in basal cortisol levels are not specific to ADHD and are therefore of little use in the diagnosis of ADHD.
+However, changes in basal cortisol levels are not specific to ADHD and are therefore barely useful for ADHD diagnosis.

 4.4.1.2.
 Measurement of the phasic cortisol response to psychological stressors

-The phasic cortisol response can be used to determine the cortisol tolerant subtype of ADHD.
+The phasic cortisol response can be used to determine the cortisolergic subtype of ADHD.

 ADHD-I is typically associated with an elevated cortisol response compared to unaffected individuals, ADHD-HI with a flattened cortisol response compared to unaffected individuals.

 The differences are relevant for treatment.
-In ADHD-I sufferers, SSRIs should only be used with caution.
+In people with ADHD-I, SSRIs should be used with caution.
 In ADHD-HI, low-dose SSRIs (2 to 4 mg, i.e. 1/5 to 1/10 of the level used in depression) could potentially improve impulsivity, allowing lower dosing with stimulants.

 The Trier Stress Test (TSST) is typically used as a psychological stressor.